Colic 101: How to Help Soothe Your Colicky Baby

 First things first—what is colic in babies?
-You know babies are supposed to cry, but sometimes does it seem like your baby’s cries go on a little longer than “normal”?
-Even after you’ve checked her diaper and made sure she’s been fed and burped, no amount of holding, rocking or jiggling seems to console her—or stop her cries.
-Watching her sob and writhe in pain, you probably feel helpless and at the end of your rope.
+You know babies are supposed to cry, but sometimes it can seem like your child’s cries go on a little longer than “normal."
+Even after you’ve checked their diaper and made sure they’ve been fed and burped, no amount of holding, rocking or jiggling seems to console them or stop their cries.
+Watching baby sob and writhe in pain, you probably feel helpless and at the end of your rope.
 Well, you’re not alone.

 Like other parents, you’re probably wondering whether baby is suffering from what many of us dread—colic.
 Even though those cries might make you think otherwise, baby colic generally isn’t a sign of something serious, and it definitely doesn’t mean you’re doing anything wrong.
 Luckily, colic eventually goes away by itself (it does, we promise).
-“The good news is that colic won’t last forever,” says pediatrician Deena N. Blanchard, MD, MPH, a pediatrician at NYU Langone in New York City.
+“The good news is that colic won’t last forever,” says Deena N. Blanchard, MD, MPH, a pediatrician at NYU Langone in New York City.
 Here, we’ll walk you through what colic is, what causes colic, the colic symptoms to look for and colic remedies that might help ease baby’s discomfort.

 So what is colic in babies, exactly?
 As you probably know by now, colic is, well, a lot of crying!
-All newborns are fussy and cry, especially during the first three months of life.
-But some babies go beyond the normal amounts; colic affects about 20 to 25 percent of infants.
+All newborns are fussy and cry frequently, especially during the first three months of life.
+But some babies’ crying goes beyond the normal amounts; colic affects about 20 to 25 percent of infants.
 In general, colic is typically defined by the “rule of three,” Blanchard says.
-The colic “rule of three” is when an otherwise healthy baby under 3 months of age cries for more than three hours a day, more than three days a week, for more than three weeks in a row for no apparent reason.
+That’s when an otherwise healthy baby under 3 months of age cries for more than three hours a day, more than three days a week, for more than three weeks in a row for no apparent reason.

 Wondering what causes colic in babies?
 Believe it or not, there’s still no definitive answer for what causes colic, and there’s no test to officially confirm baby has it.
 “One of the worst sounds a parent can hear is their child crying,” Blanchard says.
-“Worse yet is when your infant is crying and you can’t figure out why, even after he’s been fed, burped and changed.”
-To get to the bottom of things, it helps to know all the possible reasons baby might be showing signs of colic, so you can use the process of elimination.
+“Worse yet is when your infant is crying and you can’t figure out why, even after they’ve been fed, burped and changed.”
+To get to the bottom of things, it helps to know all the possible reasons baby might be showing signs of colic, so you can attempt to use the process of elimination.

 • Milk allergy.
 Baby may have a cow’s milk protein intolerance.
 About 2.5 percent of kids under age 3 are allergic to milk, according to the Food Allergy Research & Education.
 But most with this allergy will outgrow it during their first year.
 “Children with this condition have an intolerance to either whey or casein or both, which are proteins found in cow’s milk,” Blanchard says.
 “They’ll often cry with feedings and you’ll typically find blood in their stool.”

 • Your diet.
 If you’re breastfeeding, there’s a chance colic may be a reaction to your diet.
 Consider making adjustments to what you eat and drink if you’re breastfeeding and see if that results in less crying.
 One at a time, you might want to try eliminating caffeine, soy, fish, nuts, egg, dairy, wheat or other possibly irritating foods from your diet and see if baby’s colic symptoms get better.
 Talk with your pediatrician before you go ahead and switch what you eat.
 Just be forewarned that this tactic may be unsuccessful.
-“If your baby is simply just fussy or not sleeping, there is no proof that taking foods out of your diet will make baby better in the long run,” says pediatric gastroenterologist Barbara Verga, MD, a pediatric gastroenterologist with Atlantic Health System.
+“If your baby is simply just fussy or not sleeping, there is no proof that taking foods out of your diet will make baby better in the long run,” says Barbara Verga, MD, a pediatric gastroenterologist with Atlantic Health System.

 • Overfeeding.
 Some babies may cry if their bellies are too full.
-Signs of overfeeding include baby turning away or closing his mouth before your normal nursing time is done or his bottle is completed.
-He may also be spitting up excessively.
-Baby needs a few hours between feeds for his stomach to empty, Verga notes.
+Signs of overfeeding include baby turning away or closing their mouth before your normal nursing time is done or their bottle is completed.
+They may also be spitting up excessively.
+Baby needs a few hours between feeds for their stomach to empty, Verga notes.
 Since many parents don’t know what else to do to stop the crying, they often keep feeding a colicky baby.
 But Verga says to try not to overfeed as you’re only going to make baby feel worse.

 • Gas.
 The painful bloating from gas can be to blame for all those colicky cries.
-Trouble is, it’s hard to tell if the gas is what’s causing colic or if the colic leads to gas when baby swallows too much air while crying for so long.
+Trouble is, it’s hard to tell if the gas is what’s causing colic or if the colic is leading to gas, due to swallowing too much air while crying for so long.

 • Cigarette smoke.
 Babies of moms who smoke during pregnancy or after delivery, or who live in homes with smokers, tend to be more colicky, Verga says.